Please refer to the Tutorials page.

 3. Error name /code (screen of your error is preferable)

 We have a 30-day money back guarantee policy for accounts in good standing.
-If you would like to test our service before you purchase it, you can always ask for a free 3-day trial at: support(at)nordvpn.com.
-Users who purchased our services with Bitcoin and through Apple appstore can not be refunded.
+If you would like to test our service before you purchase it, you can always sign up for a free 3-day trial.
+You can find guidelines for getting the free trial here: support.nordvpn.com/free-trial.
+Users who purchased our services through Apple App Store or Google Play Store cannot be refunded.

 No, but you are able to pay via PayPal, BitCoins, Braintree (credit card) and Paymentwall.